Polychlorinated Biphenyls (PCBs)

 PCBs were manufactured in the U.S. between 1929 and 1979, until Congress banned domestic production under the Toxic Substances Control Act (TSCA), barring some exceptions for inadvertent generation of PCBs in excluded manufacturing process.
 However, PCBs persist in materials produced earlier, including transformers and capacitors, electrical equipment, oil products, light ballasts, cable insulation, thermal insulation material, adhesives, caulking, plastics, carbonless copy paper and floor finish.

-Local and Tribal governments may incur obligations to monitor and even remediate PCBs in the following categories:
+Local governments may incur obligations to monitor and even remediate PCBs in the following categories:

 • Municipally owned or leased buildings constructed prior to 1979, such as schools, day cares, recreation centers, public housing and office buildings where city employees work.